smartcontractkit/documentation/src/pages/chainlink-functions/resources/add-functions-to-projects.md

 ### Create a request script

+If you already have source code or want to write your own source code, put it in a file in your project.
+Later, you can specify the path to this file before you submit your request.

-Download some example source code, and create a script to assemble the required components.
+For this example, download some example source code and create a script to assemble the required components.
 The script will read your source code, define arguments, encrypt secrets, and send requests to your consumer contract.
 This example script does not require Hardhat, so you can modify it to run in a browser using Ethers or another framework.

 1. Use `curl` to get the example source code.
 This code runs on each node in the DON and returns a response to your consumer contract.
 For this example, use the source from the [Call an API](/chainlink-functions/tutorials/api-query-parameters) tutorial.
 The following `curl` request creates a file named `Functions-request-source.js` with the source code: